ebzzry/ebzzry.github.io/src/en/actors-warriors.md

 dodging questions that are sensitive in nature.
 But lo and behold, I soon discovered that the orators are actually better at it.

-Then, there are the outlanders.
+Then, there are the *outlanders*.
 These people have no real interest with CS, have no technical proficiencies, and have nothing to contribute to the discussion.
 The most interaction they have with machines was playing videogames.
 These are the people that make a lot of noise on social media.
 They talk about the latest